Grange Energy Park

 Early engagement to introduce ourselves and receive feedback on our emerging proposals to help identify and understand any local impacts and opportunities.

-Following consultation and the completion of environmental studies and technical assessments, a planning application will be submitted to North East Lincolnshire Council for determination.
+Following consultation and the completion of environmental studies and technical assessments, a planning application was submitted to North East Lincolnshire Council for determination.

 Grange Energy Park would take 12-18 months to construct and, subject to planning consent being granted, could be generating electricity by 2034.